khoindq/tcbHomework/README.md

 - mockery (optional - if you want to generate mock interface): [https://github.com/vektra/mockery](https://github.com/vektra/mockery)
 - swag (optional - if you want to generate swag documentation): [https://github.com/swaggo/gin-swagger](https://github.com/swaggo/gin-swagger)

+### The make file commands

+The `Makefile` contains the following commands:

+- `make help`: Show the help message.
+- `make poolservice run`: Run the command
+- `make api-doc`: Required (`swag` - [https://github.com/swaggo/swag](https://github.com/swaggo/swag) is installed).
+This command generates documentation, which is stored in `docs/poolservice`.
+- `make gen-mock`: Generate mocking interface of any interface definition in the project (requires [dependency]).
+- `make test`: Test the program.
 ### Run the project
 1. Execute the following command: `make poolservice-run`

 ### Test the project with curl command:
 1. Insert or append the pool